 His next assault on our consciousness came in the form of the Brenda Blethyn movie 'Saving Grace' playing a very spaced out comic shop owner who helps Grace to sell her home-grown wares.
 Small part, but perfectly formed.

-Bill is a regular contributor to Mark Radcliffe's Radio 1 show, Radio 4's Loose Ends and wrote and performed in three series of Alan's Big One FM with fellow comedian Alan Davies.
-He also took over the helm of regular team captain opposite Phill Jupitus on Never Mind the Buzzcocks.
+Bill Bailey is a regular contributor to various radio shows and wrote/performed in three series of Alan's Big One FM with fellow comedian Alan Davies.
+He was also a regular team captain opposite Phill Jupitus on the now defunct BBC pop music panel quiz show, Never Mind the Buzzcocks.

 Tags for Bill Bailey